“Running a family business is so rewarding” / “Running a business with family members is like walking through a minefield, blindfold!”

 Joking aside, when you’re at the head of a family firm, keeping the peace can be a major distraction, and prevent you from taking the business forward.

-Some the main drivers for employing family members are, they won’t rob you, they’ll work longer hours, they’ll provide a shoulder to cry on when times are tough, they’ll provide a succession route when you want to retire and they’ll tell you when a non-family staff member is behaving inappropriately.
+For some, the main drivers for employing family members are; they won’t rob you, they’ll work longer hours, they’ll provide a shoulder to cry on when times are tough, they’ll provide a succession route when you want to retire and they’ll tell you when a non-family staff member is behaving inappropriately.

 This may be easier said than done, especially with younger members of the family who don’t really understand the importance of maintaining a professional air at all times.

 2. Make Sure They Have A Regular Appraisal/Performance Review